legalian/legalian.github.io/breadboardcomputer.md

 	These pages are still under construction.
 Certain elements of them will be rewritten to be more understandable, and screenshots of the project will be included as well.
 </p>

-{% for post in site.categories.breadboard %}
+{% for post in site.categories.breadboard reversed %}
 <h3><a href="{{ post.url }}">{{ post.title }}</a></h3>
 {% endfor %}